Table of Contents

 How is leprosy diagnosed?

 Your doctor will ask you questions about your medical history and the symptoms you are experiencing.
-He or she will probably want to remove a tiny piece of the affected skin (called a biopsy) to check for the Mycobacterium leprae bacteria.
+He or she will probably want to remove a tiny piece of the affected skin (called a biopsy) to check for the M. leprae bacteria.

-Can leprosy be prevented?
+Can leprosy be prevented or avoided?

 Even though the risk of catching leprosy is very low, you can still reduce your risk.
 The best way to prevent leprosy is to avoid contact with body fluids and the rashes of people who have leprosy.